bluerobotics/ardusub-gitbook/developers/pymavlink.md

 When the autopilot is being commanded to move via RC_CHANNELS_RAW or MANUAL_CONTROL messages, the messages must be sent at a constant rate like the HEARTBEAT message.
 Otherwise, the autopilot will execute a failsafe if it has not received an updated command after a timeout period.

-## Recommendation

-Pymavlink is currently a Python 2 package.
-It is recommended to install and use it with Python 2.

-However Python 3 support is in development.
-The following instructions assume you are using Python 2 and a Debian-based \(like Ubuntu\) installation.

 ## Installation

 #### Ubuntu 16.04